decentralized-identity/trustdidweb-v03/spec/overview.md

 helped immensely in defining a practical, intuitive, straightforward, DID method.
 The existing proof of concept implementations of the `did:tdw` DID Method are listed in the [Implementors Guide](#Implementations).
-The current Typescript and Python implementations are less than 1500 lines of Typescript code.
+The current Typescript and Python implementations are less than 1500 lines of code.

 ### The `/whois` Use Case